 - Kingfisher:Big beak, big personality.
 Look out for these favorites around water, hunting for small fish.
 There are a dozen different kinds of kingfisher in Tanzania alone.

-The 5 best places to bird in Tanzania
+The 5 best places to see the amzaing birdlife of Tanzania

 - Lake Manyara – 400 species of birds recorded here.